James-buzz/laravel-file-uploads-s3/README.md

 ## Getting Started

-To get started and running this project locally, please follow the [Getting started guide](.docs/getting-started.md) file first.
+To get started and running this project locally, please follow the [Getting started guide](.docs/getting-started.md) first.

 ## Starting the Project